 df['salary'] = df['salary'].fillna(df['salary'].mode())

-Here is how the dataframe would look like (df.head())after replacing missing values of salary column with mode value.
-Note the value of 30000 in the fourth row under salary column.
-30000 is mode of salary column which can be found by executing command such as df.salary.mode()
+Here is how the data frame would look like (df.head())after replacing missing values of the salary column with the mode value.
+Note the value of 30000 in the fourth row under the salary column.
+30000 is the mode of salary column which can be found by executing commands such as df.salary.mode()

 In this post, you learned about some of the following:

 - You can use central tendency measures such as mean, median or mode of the numeric feature column to replace or impute missing values.